This post may contain affiliate links. Read my full disclosure policy.

 - 1 tablespoon rice wine vinegar

-- 2-3 teaspoons sriracha sauce ( or Sambal, or Chili Garlic Sauce)
+- 1 tablespoon sriracha sauce (or Sambal, or Chili Garlic Sauce)

 - 1 teaspoon sugar or alternative sweetener